 As mentioned above, an exhaust fan can be a good option to keep the air inside fresh.

-- It’s recommended to keep the fan on about 30 minutes to an hour after you wash up so it helps to dry the bathroom from any water splash left.
+- It’s recommended to keep the fan on for about 30 minutes to an hour after you wash up so it helps to dry the bathroom from any water splash left.

 - Please make sure that you install the right fan based on the dimension of the bathroom so it gives an optimum result to dry the area.

 Homemade Spray Solution

-There are some options of homemade spray to remove the existing mold.
+There are some options for the homemade spray to remove the existing mold.
 The first spray solution is by diluting water and vinegar with a 1:1 ratio.

-The second solution is borax that can be used as it is or by crushing it into a powder form.
+The second solution is borax which can be used as it is or by crushing it into a powder form.
 Other than mold, this supply is also good to remove mildew.

 (You may also love this: Boho Bathroom Ideas: 20+ Catchy Decors for Small Bathroom)